chronicleworks/chronicle-examples/domains/scienceproject/guide.md

       - Approval
 attributes:
     StudentID:
-        type: "String"
+        type: String
     Workplan:
-        type: "String"
+        type: String
     Approval:
-        type: "String"
+        type: String

 ```

 ### Modeling the results of Labwork

-the students lab-work generates the `Results` entity that has 4 attributes.
+the student's lab-work generates the `Results` entity that has 4 attributes.
 The
 `RawData`, the `ReportURL`, the `Purity` of the chemistry produced, and the
 `Yield`.